TheHellBox/KISS-multiplayer/README.md

 git clone https://github.com/TheHellBox/KISS-multiplayer.git
 cd KISS-multiplayer
 ```
-Now you are ready to build server and bridge.
+Now you are ready to build the server and bridge.
 ### Server
 ```sh
 cd kissmp-server